rancher/elemental-toolkit/docs/content/en/docs/Getting started/booting.md

 ### OVA

-Ova images ( e.g. `cOS-Packer-teal-$VERSION-vbox-$ARCH.tar.gz.tar.xz` ) contains a pre-installed cOS system which can be booted via vbox.
+Ova images ( e.g. `cOS-Packer-teal-$VERSION-vbox-$ARCH.tar.gz.tar.xz` ) contains a pre-installed Elemental system which can be booted via vbox.
 Please check the virtuabox docs on how to create a new VM with an existing disk.

 ### Vagrant